Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Experiments

 \subsection{Experimental Setups}

-\textbf{Evaluation Benchmarks and Metrics.} We conduct extensive experiments on the T2I-CompBench\cite{huang2023t2i}, a widely-used benchmark designed specifically for text-to-image generation tasks involving complex compositional prompts.
-Specifically, we adopt subsets in T2I-CompBench designed to evaluate attributes such as color, shape, texture, because they directly reflect our method’s capacity for semantic alignment.
+\textbf{Evaluation Benchmarks and Metrics.}We conduct extensive experiments on the T2I-CompBench++\cite{huang2023t2i}, a widely-used benchmark designed specifically for text-to-image generation tasks involving complex compositional prompts.
+Specifically, we adopt subsets in T2I-CompBench++ designed to evaluate attributes such as color, shape, texture, because they directly reflect our method’s capacity for semantic alignment.
 To further validate the subjective quality of generated images and assess human preference scores, we incorporate the ImageReward\cite{xu2023imagereward} model, a learned metric widely accepted for reflecting human perceptual judgments in image generation tasks.

 Existing benchmarks typically lack an effective evaluation mechanism for attributes related to the combination of multiple artistic styles, which facing the problems of style blend.
-To bridge this gap and provide a more comprehensive evaluation, we propose a novel benchmark called the Style Composition Benchmark (SCB).
-SCB consists of 300 carefully designed prompts that cover a wide range of distinguished artistic styles.
-More details can be found in Appendix ~\ref{app:benchmark construction}.
+To bridge this gap and provide a more comprehensive evaluation, we propose a novel benchmark called the Style Composition Benchmark (SCB). \rv{SCB consists of 1000 carefully designed prompts that cover a wide range of distinguished artistic styles binding with multiple subjects.} More details can be found in Supplementary Sec.~I-D.

 Our evaluation method for SCB independently measures the alignment between each element in the image and its corresponding style descriptor.
 Specifically, it involves parsing the prompt of each generated image to identify style descriptors associated with different semantic components.
 Each component in the generated image is first cropped out using Grounding DINO~\cite{liu2024grounding}, based on the component words parsed from the prompt.
 We then calculate the component-style correspondence for each segmented element using the CLIP-Score~\cite{radford2021learning,hertz2024style} model.
 The final style score for each generated image is computed as the average of the style-matching scores across all segmented semantic elements.
 Therefore, based on the deviation from the reference images, our new metric can efficiently assess whether style blending has occurred.